KomeijiForce/KomeijiForce.github.io/_pages/about.md

 Collaboration
 ------
 I am open to any type of collaboration!
-As long as you have the passion, I would not mind to support you from the very beginning!
-Please feel free to contact me via email! :-) **(Out of Bandwidth until 2025 March)**
+As long as you have the passion, I would not mind supporting you from the very beginning!
+Please feel free to contact me via email! :-) I offer 3 levels of collaboration:
+1. Implementation-driven.
+You will be given a promising but not so impactful idea, which generally derives from the massive experiments in my previous exploration.
+Your task is to implement and systematically verify this idea and extend it to some degree.
+I will hand on to guide you with the experiment details.
+2. Exploration-driven.
+You will be given an intuitively promising (but maybe not) idea on important topics, which is my hypothesis derived from the conclusion of my previous works.
+Your task is to further develop this insight to reach the true answer under the surface results.
+There is no promise that we can make it a publication with directly the original idea but I am confident we will have some interesting results to publish.
+I will assume you to be proficient in basic research skills if you select this level.
+I will devote more time to discussing with you the explanation of the results and potential next steps to move to.
+3. High-level.
+I will share my high-level insight into the questions mentioned on this page and let you lead the project.
+There is no guarantee of an immediate solution and my role is only as a collaborator in comparison with the guiding responsibility in the upper two levels.

+- For communication efficiency, I only accept **in-person** collaboration, so make sure that you will be in San Diego.
+- Level 1 is good for beginners.
+No professional publication experience is required but you are encouraged to have background knowledge, coding ability, and most importantly, the love to explore the **truly unknown**.
+- Level 2 requires a leading project experience resulting in a top conference publication-level paper.
+Make sure you include the link to your paper in the email and I will check its relevance to the collaboration topic.
+Generally, the conclusion will be built based on the **real results** rather than the initial intuition.
+- Level 3 has no hard requirements.
+But such collaboration can hardly be built only by an email in common sense.

+Please email ```lepeng@ucsd.edu``` if you are interested in a collaboration with your CV and supplemental resources mentioned above